user00000001/tesrasdk-java/README.md

-<h1 align="center">JAVA SDK For Ontology  </h1>
+<h1 align="center">JAVA SDK For Tesra  </h1>
 <h4 align="center">Version 1.0.0 </h4>

 ## Overview

-This is a comprehensive Java library for the Ontology blockchain.
-Currently, it supports local wallet management, digital identity management, digital asset management,  deployment and invoke for Smart Contract , and communication with Ontology Blockchain.
+This is a comprehensive Java library for the Tesra blockchain.
+Currently, it supports local wallet management, digital identity management, digital asset management,  deployment and invoke for Smart Contract , and communication with Tesra Blockchain.
 The future will also support more rich functions and applications .

 ## Getting started